-- 3. Paragraph 61 of the First Cross-Claim Statement is denied. - 4.
-In answer to paragraph 61A, Willis says that: - (a) it admits that Willis sent the letter dated 7 November 2012 to IOOF, and that IOOF sent the letter dated 7 November 2012; - (b) through that correspondence Willis indicated that, upon expiry of the express three year term of its tenure as IOOF's broker in 2013 (that expiry date being 25 August 2013), it wished to continue to act as IOOF's broker for a further period of 2 years; - (c) through that correspondence, IOOF indicated it wished to continue to have Willis act as its broker for that further period; - (d) it repeats the particulars to paragraph 2 above as to the terms and conditions that Willis indicated in early and mid 2013 would apply in respect of its retainer as IOOF's broker, and IOOF's acceptance of those terms; - (e) says that in consequence of the above matters, Willis was retained by IOOF to act as its broker for a two year term commencing on or about 25 August 2013 on the terms and conditions set out in the Terms of Business Agreement; and
+- 2. Paragraph 61 of the First Cross-Claim Statement is denied. - 2A.
+In answer to paragraph 61A, Willis says that: - (a) it admits that Willis sent the letter dated 7 November 2012 to IOOF, and that IOOF sent the letter dated 7 November 2012; - (b) through that correspondence Willis and IOOF agreed that Willis would continue to be retained as its financial lines broker for a term to expire on 31 October 2015; and - (c) otherwise repeats paragraph 1 above and denies paragraph 61A. - 3.
+In answer to paragraph 62 of the First Cross-Claim Statement Willis admits that it was an implied term of the retainer referred to in paragraph 60 of the First Cross-Claim Statement (to the extent it is admitted in this Defence) that it would exercise reasonable care in performing its obligations under that retainer, and otherwise denies paragraph 62. - 4.
+In answer to paragraph 63 of the First Cross-Claim Statement Willis admits that it owed IOOF a duty of care at common law co-extensive with that pleaded in paragraph 62 above, and otherwise denies paragraph 63. - 5.
+Paragraph 64 of the First Cross-Claim Statement is admitted. - 6.
+Paragraph 65 of the First Cross-Claim Statement is admitted. - 7.
+Paragraph 66 of the First Cross-Claim Statement is admitted.

-- (f) otherwise repeats paragraph 2 above and denies paragraph 61A. - 5.
-In answer to paragraph 62 of the First Cross-Claim Statement Willis admits that it was an implied term of the retainer referred to in paragraph 2 above that it would exercise reasonable care in performing its functions under that retainer, and otherwise denies paragraph 62. - 6.
-In answer to paragraph 63 of the First Cross-Claim Statement Willis admits that it owed IOOF a duty of care at common law co-extensive with that pleaded in paragraph 62 above, and otherwise denies paragraph 63. - 7.
-In answer to paragraph 64 of the First Cross-Claim Statement Willis admits that in the course of undertaking the retainer referred to in paragraph 2(a) above it sourced offers of insurance from the identified insurers for the stated policy years and undertook various negotiations with those insurers on instruction from IOOF which culminated in the creation of the policies referred to, and otherwise denies paragraph 64. - 8.
-Paragraph 65 of the First Cross-Claim Statement is admitted. - 9.
-Paragraph 66 of the First Cross-Claim Statement is admitted. - 10.
-Paragraph 68 of the First Cross-Claim Statement is denied. - 11.
-Willis denies the allegation of breach in paragraph 68A of the First-Cross Claim Statement and says further that: - (a) a new form of financial institutions modular wording was prepared by AXIS in about 2014: - (b) that form of modular wording was prepared by AXIS having regard to its own commercial interests, and was prepared by it without reference to the circumstances of IOOF or any other actual or potential insured; - (c) that form of modular wording did not adopt and follow the language of the policies which had been negotiated and agreed as between AXIS and IOOF across the preceding policy periods; - (d) a representative of AXIS provided Willis with a copy of that new modular wording on or about 11 November 2014;
+- 8. Willis denies paragraph 67 of the First Cross-Claim Statement and says further: - (a) even if Willis failed to give notice to Liberty under the 2011/2012 Liberty policy as soon as practicable (and before the expiry of the 2011/2012 Liberty policy) that the notice pleaded in paragraph 27 of the First Cross-Claim Statement had been given to AXIS under the 2011/2012 AXIS policy (which is denied), that does not affect the validity of the claim on the 2011/2012 Liberty policy by reason of the matters pleaded in paragraph 40B or, in the further alternative, 40C of the First Cross-Claim Statement; and - (b) even if Willis failed to give notice to Chubb under the 2011/2012 Chubb policy as soon as practicable (and before the expiry of the 2011/2012 Chubb policy) that the notice pleaded in paragraph 27 of the First Cross-Claim Statement had been given to AXIS under the 2011/2012 AXIS policy (which is denied), that does not affect the validity of the claim on the 2011/2012 Chubb policy by reason of the matters pleaded in paragraph 400 or, in the further alternative, 40P of the First Cross-Claim Statement - 9.
+Paragraph 68 of the First Cross-Claim Statement is denied. - 9A.
+Willis denies the allegation of breach in paragraph 68A of the First-Cross Claim Statement and says further that: - (a) a new form of financial institutions modular wording was prepared by AXIS in about November 2014; - (b) that form of modular wording was prepared by AXIS having regard to its own commercial interests, and was prepared by it without reference to the circumstances of IOOF or any other actual or potential insured; - (c) that form of modular wording did not adopt and follow the language of the policies which had been negotiated and agreed as between AXIS and IOOF across the preceding policy periods; - (d) a representative of AXIS provided Willis with a copy of that new modular wording on or about 11 November 2014; - (e) the new modular wording included an Exclusion 3.9 headed "Prior Circumstances";